• sliderimage

 As a result, Jon has substantial experience defending every type of criminal case, providing advice and representation in police stations, Magistrates’ and Crown Courts, and has appeared in several cases in the Court of Appeal and in the High Court.

-In addition to his criminal defence cases, Jon works on Regulatory Law cases where he represents the Health and Safety Executive in prosecutions relating to breaches of all aspects of health and safety legislation throughout the country.
-He often represents the Health and Safety Executive at Coroner’s Inquests.
-He also represents clients in cases relating to firearms law.
+In addition to his criminal defence cases, Jon has worked on Regulatory Law cases representing the Health and Safety Executive in prosecutions relating to breaches of all aspects of health and safety legislation throughout the country.
+He has represented the Health and Safety Executive at Coroner’s Inquests.

 He has extensive experience of defending clients charged with driving offences, from speeding to causing death by dangerous driving.
 Jon has represented professional drivers and those whose livelihoods depend on having a driving licence.
 Jon is an expert in the technical defences in cases such as drink and drug driving, including post-driving consumption and spiked drinks.
 He regularly represents clients in putting forward evidence of “exceptional hardship” to avoid disqualification for having twelve or more penalty points.
 Jon has successfully made legal arguments for the court to use its discretion not to impose mandatory driving disqualifications on the basis of “Special Reasons” for cases involving drink/drug driving, dangerous driving of Large Goods Vehicles and drink driving on e-scooters.